doomvox/raku-study/notes/meeting_2021may16.md

     1.  when can you Cool

-<a id="org393666a"></a>
+<a id="orga72e20c"></a>

 ### debian sysadmin issue (david christensen)

 dell two slots 4gb, certain dells have quiet motherboard upgrades, two 8gb, 16gb, dual channel memory. good for virtualization.
-SSD sata drive bay (sata two or three?) nvidia optimus (two graphics spliced together) debian version 7 wouldn't boot, video issues. eventually fixed. put win7 pro on it for awhile, support yanked 1.5 new used laptop win10 debian 10 was n.g. sam video problem debian 9 needed some point revisions to get there interested in debian 10, may have it fixed (I'm planning on 10.9).
+SSD sata drive bay (sata two or three?) nvidia optimus (two graphics spliced together) debian version 7 wouldn't boot, video issues. eventually fixed. put win7 pro on it for awhile, support yanked 1.5 new used laptop win10 debian 10 was n.g. sam video problem debian 9 needed some point revisions to get there interested in debian 10, may have it fixed (I'm planning on 10.9). bg: bumblebee? david: no.

-<a id="orgcacde30"></a>
+<a id="orgc0a78b0"></a>

 ### higher-order programming as a substitute for macros (perl5)  (david christensen)

-<a id="org7c4cdcc"></a>
+<a id="org6835d73"></a>

 ### bill one-liner attempt, removing soft hyphens

 <https://practicaltypography.com/hyphenation.html> \\## 00AD;SOFT HYPHEN;Cf;0;BN;;;;;N;;;;;

-<a id="org1152d40"></a>
+<a id="org6029e38"></a>

 ## ongoing

-<a id="org00579b3"></a>
+<a id="orgd78bfba"></a>

 ### programming in the large (david christensen)